watson-developer-cloud/speech-javascript-sdk/README.md

 This library is primarily intended for use in web browsers.
 Check out [ibm-watson](https://www.npmjs.com/package/ibm-watson) to use Watson services (speech and others) from Node.js.

 However, a **server-side component is required to generate auth tokens**.
-The `examples/` folder includes example Node.js and Python servers, and SDKs are available for [Node.js](https://github.com/watson-developer-cloud/node-sdk#authorization), [Java](https://github.com/watson-developer-cloud/java-sdk), [Python](https://github.com/watson-developer-cloud/python-sdk/blob/master/examples/authorization_v1.py), and there is also a [REST API](https://cloud.ibm.com/docs/services/watson?topic=watson-gs-tokens-watson-tokens).
+SDKs are available for [Node.js](https://github.com/watson-developer-cloud/node-sdk#authorization), [Java](https://github.com/watson-developer-cloud/java-sdk), [Python](https://github.com/watson-developer-cloud/python-sdk/blob/master/examples/authorization_v1.py), which can be used with a server-side application.

 ### Installation - standalone